-Accommodation in Portugal is pretty good value, certainly compared with other western European countries.
-In almost any town you can find a basic guesthouse or small hotel offering a simple double or twin room for as little as €40, though you’ll pay more in Algarve resorts in summer, in the mountains in the winter, or year-round in Lisbon.
+Accommodation in Portugal is pretty good value compared with other western European countries.
+In almost any town you can find a basic guesthouse or small hotel offering a simple double or twin room for as little as €40, though you’ll pay more in Algarve resorts in summer, or year-round in Lisbon or Porto.
 Moving upmarket, you’re often spoilt for choice by some wonderful manor houses and a network of comfortable hotels known as pousadas, many in historic buildings or sited in places of natural beauty.
-Even in high season you shouldn’t have much problem finding a bed in most regions, though the best places in Lisbon and the Algarve are often booked up days ahead, so advance reservations here are advised.
+Even in high season you shouldn’t have much problem finding a bed in most regions, though the best places in Lisbon, Porto and the Algarve are often booked up days ahead, so advance reservations here are advised.

 In hotels, a quarto duplo has two single beds, and a quarto casal has a large double bed for a couple.
 A single room – quarto solteiro or individual – costs around three quarters of the price of a double.
 Ask to see the room before you take it, and don’t be afraid to ask if there’s a cheaper one available (rooms without private bathrooms often cost considerably less).
 In higher-grade hotels, you’ll often get a better rate by booking online or simply by asking, especially out of season or at the end of the day.

-Lastly, a word of warning: between November and April, night-time temperatures throughout Alentejo, the mountain Beiras and Trás-os-Montes can plummet to below freezing, and even along the coast temperatures of under 5°C are common.
+Lastly, a word of warning: between November and April, night-time temperatures throughout the interior and the north can fall to below freezing.
 However, few B&Bs or guesthouses have any form of heating other than the odd plug-in radiator, so check out the facilities before taking a room.
-Similarly, in the height of summer check for a fan or air conditioning, as nights can be very warm.
+Similarly, in the height of summer check for a fan or air-conditioning, as nights can be very warm.